msaelices/learn-gpt2/README.md

-# gpt2
+# Learn GPT-2

-GPT-2 implementation for educational purposes only.
+Repo to learn how to implement GPT-2 using Pytorch.

 This project is a learning resource to understand the architecture and implementation of GPT-2.
 It is not intended for production use.